sparktsang/sparktsang.github.io/_posts/starting-investment.md

+---
+layout: post
-"The Search: Portrait of the Lone Architect"
+title: "The Search: Portrait of the Lone Architect"
+short_title: "The Lone Architect"
+subtitle: "I was a lone architect, standing in the foundations of a cathedral only he could see."
+category: "Life"
+image: assets/images/life-041-lone-architect.jpg
+---

 <!--Act I: The Mirage - A Fleeting Solace in Pseudo-Knowledge-->
 My time in the insurance industry was over.
 In the final stages, a cold-call prospect, in a strange reversal of roles, had pitched me.
 He invited me to a free seminar by a group that called itself the "Property Owners' Club".
 Their business was real estate, specifically the lucrative, morally ambiguous practice of subdividing apartments into tiny, coffin-like units for rent.
 The returns, they claimed, were astronomical.